 3. Take Required Supplies with You (and USE Them)

 Masks, hand sanitizers, latex gloves, wipes, and medical supplies are must-have items nowadays, regardless of the reason making you go out of your home location.
 Get enough of those in your backpack or car, and don’t forget to use everything properly in public places, cafes, and hotel rooms.
 That’s how you decrease your chance to catch the infection on the road and at the destination point.
+Make sure that you’re using high-filter masks like KN95 respirators and medical-grade gloves; otherwise, you won’t get the proper protection.
+Also, hand sanitizers should have 60 to 70 percent alcohol to kill bacteria and viruses.

 4. Keep Distance